michalspano/AppointDent/README.md

 - [**services/notification-service**](./services/notification-service/README.md): the service that enables the system to send notifications to the users upon certain events.
 - [**services/patient-service**](./services/patient-service/README.md): the service that handles all the patient-related operations.
 - [**services/session-service**](./services/session-service/README.md): a central service that handles all sessions of the users to enforce authentication and authorization.
+- [**stress-testing**](./stress-testing/README.md): a folder that contains the scripts that are used to stress-test the system at a high load.

 *Note*: the `services` are not meant to be run individually, but rather as a part of the `server` application.
 They can be run individually for testing purposes or for the ease of development.